Simplicial Convolutional Filters: Simplicial convolutional filters

 where $\bbH_k:=\bbH(\bbL_{k,{\ell}},\bbL_{k,{\rm{u}}})$ is a matrix polynomial of the lower and upper Hodge Laplacians with filter coefficients $h_0$, $\balpha = [\alpha_1,\dots,\alpha_{L_1}]^\top$, $\bbeta = [\beta_1,\dots,\beta_{L_2}]^\top$ and filter orders $L_1,L_2$.
 When $k=0$, we obtain the graph convolutional filter $\bbH_0:=\bbH(\bbL_{0})$ built upon the graph Laplacian $\bbL_0$ \cite{shuman2013emerging,sandryhaila2013discrete, sandryhaila2014discrete}.

-Through the following discussions, it is seen that by assigning two different sets of coefficients to the lower and upper Laplacian parts in \eqref{eq.sf-k}, the filter can account for the lower and upper adjacencies differently which corresponds to a more flexible control on the frequency response.
-Instead, if $L_1=L_2$ and $\balpha=\bbeta$, it does not differentiate between the two adjacencies and loses the expressive power.
+In the following we will see that assigning two different sets of coefficients to the lower and upper Laplacian parts in $\bbH_{k}$ enables the filter to treat lower and upper adjacencies differently which results in a more flexible control of the frequency response.
+Instead, the filter $\bbH_k=\sum_{l=0}^{L} h_l\bbL_k^{l}$, which is equivalent to setting $L_1=L_2=L$ and $\balpha=\bbeta$ in \eqref{eq.sf-k}, cannot differentiate between the two types of adjacencies and loses some expressive power.

-When applying $\bbH_k$ to a $k$-simplicial signal $\bbs^k$, it generates an output $\bbs^k_{\rm o}=\bbH_k \bbs^k$ which is a \emph{shift-and-sum} operation where the filter $\bbH_k$ first shifts the signal $L_1$ times over the lower neighborhoods and $L_2$ times over the upper neighbourhoods, and then sums the shifted results.
-This is analogous to the convolutions of graph signals, images and time series \cite{shuman2013emerging}.
+When applying $\bbH_k$ to a $k$-simplicial signal $\bbs^k$, it generates an output $\bbs^k_{\rm o}=\bbH_k \bbs^k$ which is a \emph{shift-and-sum} operation where the filter $\bbH_k$ first shifts the signal $L_1$ times over the lower neighborhoods and $L_2$ times over the upper neighborhoods, and then sums the shifted results according the corresponding coefficients.
+This is analogous to the convolutions of graph signals, images and time series \cite{shuman2013emerging}. {For ease of exposition, we study the filtering process of an edge flow $\bbf$ via an edge filter $\bbH_1$ hereafter.}

-\textbf{Simplicial shifting and local implementation.} For simplicity, we study the edge filter $\bbH_1$ applied to an edge flow $\bbf$.
-We can express the output as
+\textbf{Simplicial shifting and local implementation.} Consider an edge filter $\bbH_1$ applied to an edge flow $\bbf$ with an output

 where the basic operation consists of applying different powers of the lower/upper Hodge Laplacian to the edge flow.
 This basic operation is denoted \emph{simplicial shifting}.
 Let us first consider the one-step lower shifting $\bbf_{\ell}^{(1)}\triangleq\bbL_{1,\ell}\bbf$ and one-step upper shifting $\bbf_{\rm{u}}^{(1)}\triangleq\bbL_{1,\rm{u}}\bbf$.
 We can express the one-step shifted results on the $i$th edge, $[\bbf_{\ell}^{(1)}]_i$ and $[\bbf_{\rm{u}}^{(1)}]_i$, as